a-eski/Franchiser/README.md

 ### Step 3

-Use franchiser.py to populate filenames with the Issuance Date.
+Use franchiser.py to populate filenames with the Issuance Date, if needed.

-### Step 4

-Grab the revenue numbers and save them to a CSV with company, year, and revenue fields.